sveltejs/v2.svelte.dev/content/guide/15-contributing-guide.md

 Running `npm run test` again we can see we now have a passing test.
 Following standards, we can make our commits and then make a pull request for our new fix.

-All that's left to do is eagerly wait feedback and do it all over again!
+All that's left to do is eagerly await feedback and do it all over again!